- Home

 During surgery, a surgeon makes an incision on the side of the hip, removes the damaged hip joint, and replaces it with an artificial joint.
 The procedure usually takes between one and two hours.

-There are several types of hip replacement surgery, ranging from minimally invasive procedures to major operations.
-This includes total hip replacement, partial hip replacement, and hip resurfacing.
+Hip replacement can be performed using a general or spinal anaesthetic.
 The right procedure for you will depend on your individual needs.
-You can find out more about the different types of hip replacement on the Practice Plus Group website.
+You can find out more about hip replacement surgery on the Benenden Hospital website.

 What are the benefits of hip replacement surgery and are there any risks?

-According to Practice Plus Group, hip replacement surgery has a high success rate, and most people experience pain relief, improved strength and mobility, and better quality of life after the operation.
+According to Benenden Hospital, hip replacement surgery has a high success rate, and most people can return to normal movement and mobility after their operation.

 In this recent NHS survey, 93% of hip replacement patients said the results of their operation were excellent, very good, or good.
 Although how quickly you’re able to return to normal activities will vary from person to person.

 That said, while hip replacement is considered a safe operation, all surgical procedures carry risks.
 Complications can include dislocation, infection, fracture, deep vein thrombosis, difference in leg length, and injury to blood vessels or nerves.
-However, steps are taken during and after surgery to help decrease these risks; and according to Practice Plus Group, the chances of serious complications following hip replacements are very low – less than 1%.
+However, steps are taken during and after surgery to help decrease these risks.

 It’s worth noting that prosthetic hip joints last between 10 and 15 years, and you may need a replacement after this time.
-You may also need to use a walking aid for a couple of weeks following surgery and will need physiotherapy to teach you how to move with your new hip.
+You may also need to use a walking aid for a couple of weeks following surgery, and you’ll need physiotherapy to teach you how to move with your new hip.
+Head over to the Benenden Hospital website for further guidance on what to do post-operation.

 8 signs that hip replacement might be right for you

-Here, we’ll cover some of the signs that hip replacement surgery might be right for you.
+Below, we’ll explore some signs that hip replacement surgery might be right for you.

 1. Hip pain has become more persistent and severe